 - Initiate community outreach through awareness and publicity.

 - Promote HLAA membership at chapter meetings and in the community.

-- Within the first year, hold elections of officers/leaders.
-Make sure that leader nominees are current HLAA members by contacting the HLAA State and Chapter Coordinator by phone (301.657.2248) or email.
+- Within the first year, hold elections of officers and leaders.
+Make sure that leader nominees are current HLAA Members by contacting the HLAA National Chapter Coordinator by email.
 See a list of Board Position Descriptions.

 For further steps see Run A Strong Chapter.